I’m an award-winning filmmaker, podcaster, new media storyteller, professor, First Amendment scholar and, most importantly, a mother of two.

 I believe media has the power to change lives.

-But here’s the good news: there’s a better way forward.
+But there’s a better way forward.

-It’s not about keeping up.
-It’s about showing up—with clarity, confidence, and a strong sense of purpose.
+It’s about showing up with clarity, confidence, and a strong sense of purpose.

-I just have to show up—with authenticity, curiosity, and a willingness to learn.
+I just have to show up with authenticity, curiosity, and a willingness to learn.

 That’s why I do this work.

-Let’s move from fear to flourishing—together.
+Let’s move from fear to flourishing together.

 I can’t wait to meet you.